PawanJS/profilePage/README.md

 ## Features:

 1. A modern looking profile page.
-2. Some changes made with javascript.
+2. Used some javascript for modal.

 <img src="img/Profile-Page.png" alt="Preview">